 50+ additional licenses, 40% discount per license

-If you have purchased licenses previously and wish to order multiple licenses, please contact us before ordering so that we can enable the correct discount level for your account.
-The online store only calculates the correct discount based on the number of licenses in the current order, not any past orders.
+If you have purchased licenses previously and wish to order multiple licenses, please contact us before ordering so that we can enable the correct discount level.
+The online store calculates the correct discount based on the number of licenses in the current order, not any past orders.

 No. When you purchase a license for cxs you can continue to use that license on a single server for the lifetime of the product.
 During that time, you will be able to upgrade cxs free of charge.